pugadsu/hello-world/README.md

 # hello-world
 Hello world repository
-Follo the instruction from github helloworld
+Follow the instruction from github helloworld